Allan Donald: Test debut

-He was part of the South African test squad which made a historic tour to England in 1994 to play their first test series in English soil after a gap of 29 years and also remarkably their first series in England post-apartheid era.
-He immediately made a big impact on the tour as he inspired South Africa to a famous 356 run win at iconic Lord's over England in the first test of the three match test series with a crucial fifer in the first innings.
+He was part of the South African test squad which toured to England in 1994 to play their first test series in English soil after a gap of 29 years and also their first series in England post-apartheid era.
 He became the first South African bowler in 39 years since Hugh Tayfield to pick up a five wicket-haul at Lord's and he sealed his spot in the Lord's honours boards.
-During the third and final test match of the series against England in August 1994, he recorded one of the most expensive bowling spells in terms of having a higher/worse economy in an innings of a test match when he conceded 96 runs in 12 overs at an economy of 8, during the fourth innings of the match.
-This bowling performance from Donald would put him in fourth position in terms of recording a worse economy rate in an innings of a test match by a bowler.

 He featured in South African ODI and test squads for the historic home series against England in 1995 as it marked the first instance of England touring South Africa to play a test series since South Africa's readmission to cricket scene.
-He won the man of the series award for his brilliant display with the ball as he also picked the joint most wickets in the series from either sides along with Dominic Cork with a tally of 19 wickets.
-In the second match of the series at Johannesburg, the battle between Atherton and Donald became intense especially with the way Atherton batted towards the end of the match to save England from an humiliating embarrassing defeat by scoring unbeaten 185 off 492 balls in a mammoth improbable test chase of 479.
-Atherton had to deal and cope up with the hostile pace attack of Donald and spent whopping 643 minutes at the crease for over two days to secure a thrilling draw.
+He won the man of the series award for his display with the ball as he also picked the joint most wickets in the series from either sides along with Dominic Cork with a tally of 19 wickets.
+In the second match of the series at Johannesburg, the battle between Atherton and Donald became intense especially with the way Atherton batted towards the end of the match to save England from defeat by scoring unbeaten 185 off 492 balls, chasing of 479.